Life after reliable energy

 Think again.

 Look at Venezuela.
-Watch how a once-thriving country was reduced to people eating from a garbage collection truck because they are starving.
+Watch how a once-thriving country was reduced to people eating from a garbage collection truck because they were starving.
 But that’s different you will say.
 They have fossil fuels so it’s something different.

 And it’s true.
 What happens to Venezuela today is a stale taste of what would hit us without fossil fuels.